SemanticMediaWiki/SemanticFormsSelect/README.md

 ## Tests

-This extension provides unit and integration tests that are run by a [continues integration platform][travis] but can also be executed using `composer phpunit` from the extension base directory.
+This extension provides PHP and JavaScript tests that are run by continues integration platform but can also be executed using `composer phpunit` and `npm ci && npm test` from the extension base directory.

 ## License